About the event

 - Prof. Petra Meier, Professor of Public Health and Director of SIPHER Consortium at The University of Sheffield

-Inclusive innovation & innovative inclusion: In conversation with Bruce Katz & Fernando Medina, Mayor of Lisbon
+Inclusive innovation & innovative inclusion: In conversation with Bruce Katz & Lisbon City Deputy Mayor Carlos Castro.

-In this session, CPP Director, Charlotte Alldritt will be joined by leading US urban policy expert, Bruce Katz, and Fernando Medina, Mayor of Lisbon, to discuss how we can foster local enterprise and build community wealth.
+In this session, CPP Director, Charlotte Alldritt will be joined by leading US urban policy expert, Bruce Katz, and Lisbon City Deputy Mayor Carlos Castro to discuss how we can foster local enterprise and build community wealth.
 It will also explore how we can ensure the impact of high value added innovation in city-regions, university towns or technology clusters can be more inclusive.

 - Charlotte Alldritt, CPP Director